-Going on a shopping spree for goodies for your new puppy can be fun but researching what to expect with your new puppy is equally as important.
+Going on a shopping spree for things you need for a puppy can be fun, but researching what to expect with your new puppy is equally as important.
 It’s easy to overlook how little you know about puppies when you’re busy counting down the days until you pick your puppy up.
-We’ve gathered some common questions new puppy owners have:

 Before picking up your puppy, you will need to make at least one trip to the pet store for supplies.
-Puppy food, toys, a crate…. it’s easy to get lost in the aisles of the store!
+Puppy food, toys, a crate…. it’s easy to get overwhelmed in the aisle at the store!
 Use our puppy budget list to ensure you pick up everything you need.

-You can ask your breeder and veterinarian for advice on the best brand and type of food for your puppy at his/her stage of life.
+You can ask your breeder and veterinarian for advice on the best brand and type of food to feed your puppy at their stage of life.
 Growing puppies should eat puppy food that is specially formulated to provide the necessary nutrients to fuel their growth spurts!

-Puppies should be fed smaller, more frequent meals when they are young.
-Your veterinarian can recommend the serving size that best fits your puppy’s needs.
-The American Kennel Club feeding guidelines recommend from ages 6-12 weeks puppies should be fed four times a day.
+Puppies should be fed smaller, more frequent meals than adult dogs.
+Your veterinarian can recommend a feeding schedule and serving size that best fits your puppy’s needs.
+The American Kennel Club feeding guidelines recommend that puppies between 6 and 12 weeks of age be fed four times a day.
 From 3-6 months, feedings can be reduced to three times a day.
-For ages 6 months and older, twice daily feedings should suffice.
+For puppies 6 months and older, twice daily feedings should suffice.

 All of that running around can wear a puppy out!
 Remember that puppies are growing constantly, and sleep is required to develop a puppy’s central nervous system, immune system, brain, and muscles.
-In general, puppies should sleep around 15-20 hours a day!
+In general, a puppy’s daily sleep schedule should include around 15-20 hours of sleep!

-Taking your puppy to the vet soon after bringing him/her home is important for establishing healthy habits!
-Your vet can help answer some of your questions and will do an exam to ensure your puppy is healthy.
+Taking your puppy to the vet soon after bringing them home is important for establishing healthy habits!
+Your vet can help answer some of your questions and will do a physical exam to ensure your puppy is healthy.
 Read our article about what to expect at the first vet visit, so that you’re prepared.

-Housetraining is one of the first things you should focus on after bringing home a puppy.
+Housetraining is one of the first things you should focus on after bringing a puppy home.
 Accidents are normal and can be frustrating for first time puppy owners.
-Remember that your puppy is not having accidents to spite you; he just doesn’t understand what is expected yet.
-Follow these keys to housetraining to help train your puppy the right way!
+Remember that your puppy is not having accidents to spite you; they just don’t understand what is expected of them yet.
+Check out tips in this article to house train your puppy the right way.

-Many owners consider pet insurance when they bring their new puppy home.
 Puppies are curious and often get into trouble.
-It’s comforting to know when an accident or illness occurs, you won’t be on the hook for large medical bills and can focus on your puppy feeling better.
-For most puppies registered with the AKC, 30 days of pet insurance coverage is offered at no additional cost.
-Do some research on your pet insurance options and know what is and is not covered before purchasing a policy!
+It’s comforting to know that when an accident or illness occurs, you won’t be on the hook for a large medical bill and can focus on helping your puppy feel better.

 Having a puppy is such a rewarding experience and preparation is key to a successful first few months.
 With patience and a lot of love, you’ll help your puppy grow into a healthy, well-trained dog!